 Ms. Satterwhite has been a resident of Bainbridge Island, Washington, since 1997.
-Prior to that she has lived in several states like Illinois, Indiana, Florida, and Colorado.
-She visits southern California often, where she has family, and she loves to travel.
-She is a serious tennis competitor, and talented pianist, speaks German, and loves living in her waterfront home with her husband and son.
-She has a Bachelor of Arts degree and has worked in various industries including marketing, hi-tech, insurance, operations, and advertising.
-She offers consulting and commercial photography for artists and corporate clients, as well as marketing and photography workshops.
+She is a competitive tennis player, talented pianist, and speaks German.
+Her background includes marketing, hi-tech, insurance, operations, and advertising.
+She offers coaching and commercial photography for artists and corporate clients, as well as marketing and photography workshops.
 Her work can be found in regional galleries, on stage and film sets, and in homes and office settings worldwide.
-Ms. Satterwhite is also known for her hands-on alternative photography, including hand tinting black and white photos, Polaroid Image & Emulsion Transfers, and SX-70 Time Zero manipulations.

 Inspirational quotec/o Photography Monthly, June 2011From Stephen McCurry’s bio pages“There is only one key ingredient to getting a successful image — the photographer armed with a good amount of vision, passion and knowledge.
 Vision is about being able to see an unusual quality, angle or focal point in a scene which captures something unique.
 Passion is the bit that drives you on, even though it is cold in the morning and the weather is bad when you get up and get out in search of the wonderful light.
 Knowledge is the years of studying technique until you forget even to think about it, where your camera has become an extension of your mind’s eye.
 This also means building a great visual vocabulary by studying and dissecting images you like in order to see what makes them great.”